-Kauri dieback refers to the deadly kauri disease caused by
+Kauri dieback is the deadly kauri disease caused

 What does it do to kauri trees?

 Microscopic spores in the soil infect kauri roots and damage the

 tissues that carry nutrients within the tree.
 Infected trees show a

 range of symptoms including yellowing of foliage, loss of leaves,

 canopy thinning, dead branches and lesions that bleed gum at the

 Some infected trees can show canopy dieback and even be killed